 The AHL itself was affected in the 1940’s, when many players went off to join in the battles of World War II.

 Teams throughout the AHL and NHL found their rosters depleted as the U.S. and Canadian militaries came calling.
-Many of the top players of the time -- players like Les Douglas, Moe Roberts, Norm Burns, Augie Herchenratter and Murdo MacKay -- had their playing careers interrupted or ended altogether as they served in the war.
+Many of the top players of the time had their playing careers interrupted or ended altogether as they served in the war — players like Les Douglas, Moe Roberts, Norm Burns, Murdo MacKay and Augie Herchenratter, who in 2014 was awarded France’s highest national honor: the rank of Knight of the National Order of the Legion of Honor for his role in helping to liberate France.

 Goaltender Joe Turner (left) made his AHL debut in 1941-42 after bouncing around the local semi-pro leagues in Ontario.
 He was stellar in net for the Indianapolis Capitals, posting a record of 34-10-7 and leading the club to a Calder Cup championship.
 He even made his NHL debut on Mar.
 5, backstopping the Detroit Red Wings to a 3-3 tie with the Toronto Maple Leafs.